BurriRitvik-EMIDS/MCP_Server/README.md

 SQL_DB_USERNAME=your-username
 SQL_DB_PASSWORD=your-password

+# Required for vector store (PGVector)
+POSTGRES_USER=your_postgres_username
+POSTGRES_PASSWORD=your_postgres_password
+POSTGRES_HOST=your_postgres_host  # e.g., localhost or server-address
+POSTGRES_DB=your_database_name

 # Optional: Override default timeout (in seconds)
 MCP_SERVER_REQUEST_TIMEOUT=5

 # Optional: SQL Driver version (defaults to "ODBC Driver 18 for SQL Server")
 # SQL_DRIVER=ODBC Driver 18 for SQL Server
 ```

+### Notes on Environment Variables
+- The `SQL_*` variables are used for the main application database
+- The `POSTGRES_*` variables are specifically for the vector store functionality
+- Make sure the PostgreSQL server has the `vector` extension installed
+- The database user must have appropriate permissions to create and modify tables

 ## Data Sources